ianfhunter/TeamCrab/README.md

   * Grey represents sites that are inactive - waiting on a dependency or completed.
 They are not supposed to be doing anything.
   * Changes between colours indicate a change in status information in line with the above statuses.
   * Sites are clickable to view more detailed information about a site.
-  * Clicking the ? in the top-right shows detailed information about what the colours of sites mean
+  * Clicking the ? in the top-right shows detailed information about what the colours of sites mean. you can close the window with the X in the top right corner.
 4. Feature #20 - Default scenarios
   * To choose a provided scenario, launch the game and select one from the dropdown list.
+  * To inspect a chosen scenario, press the Details button to see information about the sites, modules and more.
+  * To start the game press the Select button
   * If no scenario is selected, the default scenario is the first item in the dropdown list.
 5. Feature #14 - End of game report
   * Start the game with the sample game file (this happens automatically at the moment).